hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/01-basicNetX.md

 ## Enrollment Options

 Coursera has made the decision to make Specializations available by monthly subscription.
 This means you can choose to pay a monthly fee to access all of the courses in a specific Specialization.
-Coursera’s switch to monthly subscriptions comes with another change -- for those learners who choose the “Audit Only” enrollment, you will no longer be able to submit assignments for grades nor see answers for those assignments.
+Coursera's switch to monthly subscriptions comes with another change -- for those learners who choose the “Audit Only” enrollment, you will no longer be able to submit assignments for grades nor see answers for those assignments.
 You will still have access to all the course materials but you will not be graded on your work, nor see answers to graded assignments.
 For further information on the different enrollment options for Coursera courses, please visit the [Enrollment Options ](https://learner.coursera.help/hc/en-us/articles/209818613-Enrollment-options) page.
 If you have feedback about the enrollment options shared on the Enrollment Options page, you can share your thoughts with Coursera in this [survey](https://www.surveymonkey.com/r/65DPLHG).

 ## Grading and Assignments